What Shoes Should You Wear for HIIT Workouts?

 Another study conducted by Azusa Pacific University in California concluded that HIIT is an effective tool for fat loss.
-During a six-minute HIIT workout, participants burned up to 112 calories.
+During a six-minute HIIT workout, participants burnt up to 112 calories.
 The researchers measured the effects of EPOC over the 24 hours following the workout to assess metabolic changes.
-They found that participants burned up to 457 calories just from that one, six-minute workout.
+They found that participants burnt up to 457 calories just from that one, six-minute workout.

 What Type of Exercise is HIIT?

 The high-intensity aspect of HIIT is emphasised.
 If you're not working at max capacity, you won't be working anaerobically or taking advantage of the EPOC effect.
 This means that the type of exercise you'll be doing will need to get you to the max heart rate zone.

 Some of the best exercises for HIIT include:

 - Doing plyometrics, such as box jumps or burpees

 These exercises get your heart rate up quickly.
 When performed with a high level of exertion, they are perfect for HIIT.
 You can't do crunches or squats at 90 percent of your max heart rate, so you won't enjoy the benefits of HIIT.

 A HIIT workout may look something like this:

 - Sprinting on a treadmill—30 seconds on/30 seconds off—repeat for eight rounds

 The best HIIT workouts are simple but effective.
 If you're sprinting at max, that 30-second interval will feel never-ending.
 But for each interval you complete, you're getting fitter.
 Push your body to its limits and reap the rewards.